Reverse Hoteling: Best Practices for the Hybrid Office

 Shared work areas also need to be clear of confidential information.

-Ideally, hoteling workplaces will have cloud storage for documents in place.
-This way, employees can access their work from any location in real time.
+Ideally, reverse hoteling workplaces will have cloud storage for documents in place.
+This way, employees can access their work from any location in real-time.

 And while perhaps a potted cactus or two might be ok, most office hoteling areas should only have the bare minimum on the desk.
 Typically just a monitor, keyboard, and mouse.

 In most hoteling models, it’s preferable for employees to have their own laptop.
-Then they can simply plug into their workspace instead of sharing a desktop.
+This way, they can simply plug into their workspace instead of sharing a desktop.

 That said, when employees are regularly plugging in, FMs and building managers may need to take extra steps to ensure their networks and building automations systems are secure.